koenbres04/ResetOptimization/README.md

 All of this data together forms a *speedrun model*.
 The class `BasicSpeedrunModel` stores all of this data.

+Note that not all speedruns can be moddeld by this.
+For example in a minecraft speedrun there are many more factors than your current split that weigh into the decision wether or not to reset.
+Celeste is an example of a game that is modelled very well by this model.
+It is divided into segments that are completely independent of each other.

 ### Record density
 A *reset strategy* is a sequence splits, one for the end of each segment, where you reset at the end of a segment if your current split is higher than the one in the sequence.
 Our goal is to find an optimal reset strategy, but what do we mean by optimal?